Foyin/nodejs/chatServer/readme.md

 #### Purpose:
 Chat app with shared drawing board and other upcoming features.
 Also has voice controls features that enable you to type with voice, change panels and display mode (works on google chrome).
 Also has voice output capabilities.
+More features coming soon

 #### Notes:
 Say "dark" for night mode and "light" for light mode